owlbarn/tutorial/book/case-image-inception/README.md

 The final inception module is a bit more complex, but by now you should be able to understand its construction.
 It aggregate information from four branches.
-In both the `branch3x3` and `branch3x3dbl` branches, it factorise the `3x3` convolution with a `3x1` and then a `1x3` convolution.
-Besides, the `1x1` convolutions are used to reduce the dimension and computation complexity.
+The `1x1` convolutions are used to reduce the dimension and computation complexity.
-You might be think that it is also a good idea to replace the `3x3` convolution with two `2x2`s.
-Well, we could do that but it saves only about 11% parameters, compared to the 33% save of current practice.

-The final part is Inception module C, which repeats two `mix_type9` function.
+Note that in both the `branch3x3` and `branch3x3dbl` branches, both `3x1` and `1x3` convolutions are used, not as replacement of `3x3`, but as separate branches.
+This module is for promoting high dimensional representations.

+TODO: explain "promoting high dimensional representations".

-Together, these three modules are repeated respectively.
+Together, these three modules makes up the core part of the InceptionV3 architecture.
-Benefit: less size, not overfitting, can go deeper.
+By applying different techniques and designs, these modules take less memory and less prone to over-fitting problem.
+Thus they can be stacked together to make the whole network go deeper.

 ### Grid Size Reduction

-Explain Grid size reduction.

-CODE to compare the previous and current reduction methods.
+For the very beginning of the design of CNN, we need to reduce the size of feature maps as well as increasing the number or channel of the feature map.
+We have explained how it is done using the combination of pooling layer and convolution layer.
+However, the reduction solution constructed this way is either too greedy or two computationally expensive.

+Inception architecture proposes a grid size reduction module.
+It put the same input feature map into to set of pipelines, one of them uses the pooling operation, and the other uses only convolution layers.
+These two type of layers are then not stacked together but concatenated vertically, as shown in the next part of code.

 ```ocaml env=incpetionv3
 let mix_typ3 nn =